Easonliuliang/Quantum-Drop-/docs/QUANTUM_UI.md

 - The Settings panel exposes a "Quantum tunnel interface" toggle and synchronises the Zustand store so panels switch instantly.
 - When the toggle is off, the legacy progress bar, route chips, and numeric ETA return.
 - `settings.minimalQuantumUI` defaults to `true` and enables the textless quantum dropzone for send/receive; toggling it reverts to the original form-driven UI.
+- `settings.quantumIntensity` defaults to `2` (`1..3`) and controls how many rings/dots the tunnel paints.
+- `settings.quantumSpeed` defaults to `1.0` (`0.6..1.6`) and scales the phase velocity so the warp can be relaxed or accelerated.
+- `settings.animationsEnabled` defaults to `true`.
+Disabling it falls back to the static tunnel frame and propagates to `QuantumDotTunnel` via `reducedMotion`.
+- `settings.enable3DQuantum` defaults to `true` on desktop and activates the WebGL tunnel whenever WebGL2 is detected at runtime.
+The flag holds user intent even if the current session falls back to 2D after a failed capability probe.
+- `settings.quantum3DQuality` (`low`/`medium`/`high`) tunes instanced particle counts; `settings.quantum3DFps` clamps the render loop between 30 and 60fps.
+- The Settings panel adds icon-only controls for the 3D toggle, density, and frame cap.
+Controls disable automatically when the session downgrades to the 2D tunnel due to unsupported GPUs or reduced-motion preferences.

 ## Immersive Dropzone (zero-copy UI)

-- `QuantumDropzone` renders a full-bleed, text-free surface for initiating transfers.
-It layers a singularity core, rotating rings, particle field, and drag orbit sensor to express each phase (`cloud`, `tunnel`, `collapse`, `decohere`).
+- `QuantumDropzone` now hosts the canvas tunnel and a lightweight glow overlay (`qdz-halo`, `qdz-grid`, `qdz-focus`) instead of the previous DOM particle stack.
+The surface stretches edge-to-edge, keeps pointer events on the root element, and relies on sr-only helpers for instructions.
-- Route skins (`qdz--lan`, `qdz--p2p`, `qdz--relay`) adjust gradients, particle colours, and motion speed so the lane is recognisable at a glance without labels.
+- Route skins (`qdz--lan`, `qdz--p2p`, `qdz--relay`) remap colour variables for the canvas, background gradient, and focus halo, so each transport still feels distinct without labels.
-- The send panel binds `onFiles` to the existing `startSend` workflow; the receive panel reuses the component in a disabled state to visualise “awaiting files”.
+- Send mode keeps drag-and-drop wired to `startSend`, while Receive mode mounts the tunnel in a disabled state to reflect current progress without accepting files.
-- Icon-only buttons keep the P2P and relay smoke tests accessible without introducing visible copy.
-Each button exposes descriptive `aria-label`s for assistive tech.
+- Icon-only smoke-test buttons remain available and rely on `aria-label`s for accessibility.
-- CSS honours `prefers-reduced-motion` by disabling all keyframe animations while retaining the layered visuals, ensuring the experience remains functional for users who opt out of motion.
+- `qdz-static` activates when either the OS or app disables animation.
+The canvas renders a single frame and the CSS halos soften, preserving the immersive look without motion.

 ## Reduced Motion & Audio

-- Animations are pure CSS with `prefers-reduced-motion: reduce` guards that disable the photon stream, starlight pulse, and drag-zone glow.
+- Canvas rendering pauses when `reducedMotion` is true or when `settings.animationsEnabled` is toggled off.
+The tunnel paints a static frame and CSS halos drop to a low-energy style.
+- Existing CSS guards still silence the legacy photon/starlight layers when the classic tunnel renders.
-- A compact WebAudio helper (`playQuantumPing`) plays short tones on stage transitions.
-Browsers without `AudioContext` simply skip playback.
+- The `playQuantumPing` helper remains optional; browsers without `AudioContext` simply skip playback.

 ## Drag & Resume